Platform-OS/platformos-documentation/pages/reference/custom_attributes/user-defined.md

 ## Fetching CustomAttribute with GraphQL

-CustomAttributes depend on their parent objects and are accessible in the query after mapping the name of CustomAttribute with query attribute nane, you can do that with `property` method:
+CustomAttributes depend on their parent objects and are accessible in the query after mapping the name of CustomAttribute with the query attribute name, you can do that with the `property` method:

 ```graphql
 query get_customizations {